-It is the responsibility of:
+Public Order Act 1986It is the responsibility of:

-- The headteacher to communicate this policy to the school community, to ensure that disciplinary measures are applied fairly, consistently and reasonably, and that a member of the senior leadership team has been identified to take overall responsibility. - Governors to take a lead role in monitoring and reviewing this policy. - All staff, including: governors, senior leadership, teaching and non-teaching staff, to support, uphold and implement this policy accordingly. - Parents/carers to support their children and work in partnership with the school. - Pupils to abide by the policy. - Pupils are encouraged to report any occurrences of bullying by: - Speaking to a teacher or member of staff of their choice - > Emailing a teacher or member of staff of their choice - Reporting it via the keepmesafe@kingsleyschool.co.uk email accessible on all desktop computers within school - > Posting a note in the 'Keep me safe' post-box in the LRC - Speak to a pupil Wellbeing ambassadors who has completed The Diana Award training
+- The Headteacher to communicate this policy to the school community, to ensure that disciplinary measures are applied fairly, consistently and reasonably, and that a member of the senior leadership team has been identified to take overall responsibility. - Governors to take a lead role in monitoring and reviewing this policy. - All staff, including: governors, senior leadership, teaching and non-teaching staff, to support, uphold and implement this policy accordingly. - Parents/carers to support their children and work in partnership with the school.

+- Pupils to abide by the policy. - Pupils are encouraged to report any occurrences of bullying by: - Speaking to a teacher or member of staff of their choice - > Emailing a teacher or member of staff of their choice - Reporting it via the keepmesafe@kingsleyschool.co.uk email accessible on all desktop computers within school - Speak to a pupil Wellbeing ambassador who has completed The Diana Award training

-Definition of bullying
+Definition of bullying:

 - Bullying can be defined as "behaviour by an individual or a group, repeated over time that intentionally hurts another individual either physically or emotionally".
 (DfE "Preventing and Tackling Bullying", July 2017) - Bullying can include name calling, taunting, mocking, making offensive comments; kicking; hitting; taking belongings; producing offensive graffiti; gossiping; excluding people from groups and spreading hurtful and untruthful rumours. - This includes the same unacceptable behaviours expressed online, sometimes called online or cyberbullying.
-This can include: sending offensive, upsetting and inappropriate messages by phone, text, instant messenger, through gaming, websites, social media sites and apps, and sending offensive or degrading photos or videos. - Bullying is recognised by the school as being a form of peer on peer abuse.
+This can include: sending offensive, upsetting and inappropriate messages by phone, text, instant messenger, through gaming, websites, social media sites and apps, and sending offensive or degrading photos or videos. - Bullying is recognised by the school as being a form of child on child abuse.
 It can be emotionally abusive and can cause severe and adverse effects on children's emotional development.

-Forms and types of bullying covered by this policy
+Forms and types of bullying covered by this policy.